Terrorism and tourism in Egypt: Background

-The Grand Egyptian Museum is a multi-million dollar museum, which is being built with help from Japan and France, slated to partially open in 2018, is a more recent investment into Egypt's Tourism Industry, and will require extensive security.
+The Grand Egyptian Museum is a multi-million dollar museum, at the Giza Plateau which opened in 2023, is a more recent investment into Egypt's Tourism Industry, and will require extensive security.

 The National Museum of Egyptian Civilization, located in Al-Fustat made a soft opening in February.
 The museum features state-of-the-art security.

 Notable incidents and effects

 Researchers studying terrorism and tourism said that "Random acts of terrorism curtail travel activity until the public's memories of the publicized incidents fade.
 Persistent terrorism, however, can tarnish a destination's image of safety and attractiveness and jeopardize its entire tourism industry."

 Pyramids of Giza

 On 29 March 1993, al-Jama`a al-Islamiya caused an explosion at the Pyramid of Khafre.
 On 8 June 1993, a bomb lobbed at a tour bus in Giza's Pyramid Rock, killed foreign tourists and Egyptians.
 In late 1993, American and French tourists were shot dead at the Semiramis Hotel in Cairo.

 In 1996, 18 Greek tourists who had finished touring Jerusalem and were in Egypt, near the Europa Hotel in Cairo, were killed and security nearby were not prepared (armed) to protect them.

 On 28 December 2018, a bomb targeting tourists was planted near a bus with Vietnamese tourists, killing four.